abinavseelan/js-for-newbies-2/1-RECAP.md

 ## Operators

-Programming revolves around solving problems, and problems, in most cases, involve taking data and computing results with them.
-JS, like most programming languages, lets you compute results using operators.
+Programming revolves around solving problems and problems, in most cases, involve taking data and computing results with them.
+JS, like most other programming languages, lets you compute results using operators.

 Operators are of different kinds: